Stanley-k9/CODING-IN-STYLE/README.md

 making coding fun

-Run the code in c++
+This code is in c++

-i was using visual studio to write the code
+i was using visual studio to run the code

 all the best in coding